Monterosa Ski Resort

 Monterosa Ski Resort Italy

-We rate Monterosa highly in both best overall & best powder ski resorts in Italy & Europe.
-It has been previously rated #1 in Italy for best overall ski resort & best for powder hounds.
-The mix of great snow, terrain, relatively low cost & lack of people (read - freshies all day) create a PPEPP - Perfect Place for European Powder Pleasure!
+Powderhounds rates Monterosa highly in both best overall & best powder ski resorts in Italy.
+It has been previously rated #1 in Italy for best overall ski resort & best for powder hounds but has since dropped down the ratings a little due to fickle snow seasons recently.
+However, the general mix of great snow, terrain, relatively low cost & lack of people create a PPEPP - Perfect Place for European Powder Pleasure!

 Pros & Cons for Monterosa Ski Resort